-The purpose of this document is to provide the complete guidelines needed to run all Doomtown: Reloaded (Doomtown or DT:R) tournaments by defining appropriate rules, responsibilities, and procedures.
-All Doomtown tournaments are to follow this document regardless of specific event circumstances.
+In keeping with the spirit of camaraderie fostered at Pine Box Entertainment, the term "roundup" is used to refer to tournaments.
+The purpose of this document is to provide the complete guidelines needed to run all Doomtown (formerly known as Doomtown: Reloaded) roundups by defining appropriate rules, responsibilities, and procedures.
+All Doomtown roundups are to follow this document regardless of specific circumstances.
 This ensures equal treatment of players and event staff in different regions and nations.
-By adhering to this document we establish a standard that will ensure the continued success of Doomtown games, events, and tournaments.
+By adhering to this document we establish a standard that will ensure the continued success of Doomtown roundups.

-All players and event staff share equal responsibilities according to the exact format of each event.
+All players and event staff share equal responsibilities according to the exact format of each roundup.
 Both players and event staff should be familiar with their particular roles as described in the most current version of this document.
 Players and event staff must act in a fair and respectful manner at all times, following both the letter and spirit of the rules.

-Specific events may have additional guidelines.
-Any contradiction between the floor rules and guidelines for a specific event will be highlighted and announced prior to the event date.
-If a question occurs regarding priority, the event specific guidelines take precedence and ultimately the event organizer has the final say.
+Specific roundups may have additional guidelines.
+Any contradiction between the floor rules and guidelines for a specific roundup will be highlighted and announced prior to the roundup date.
+If a question occurs regarding priority, the roundup specific guidelines take precedence and ultimately the Tournament Organizer has the final say.